yuriysydor1991/companys-interview-task-4barch-images/README.md

 ## Optional for the Docker container runs

-In order to be able to start the Docker containers with the built template application install it with the next command:
+In order to be able to start the Docker containers with the build application install it with the next command:

 ```
 sudo apt install -y docker.io docker-buildx